MarcinKilarski/Website-Audit/README.md

 7. User Experience report - coming soon

+## Call for Contributors

+If you are interested this report and see ways to improve it, feel free to search out to me.
+I am looking for people how would like to join me on this a bit lowly journey to great a great resource to help everyone analyse a website and find ways to improve it.

 ## Converting Latest Markdown Files into Microsoft Word Document

 Follow the instructions below to convert the most up-to-date version of the report into Word file.